- Nina Rovinelli-Heller, Dean, Ph.D., M.S.W.

 Bachelor’s Degree Requirements

 Upon the recommendation of the faculty, the degree of Bachelor of Social Work is awarded by vote of the Board of Trustees to students who have met the following requirements: (1) earned a total of 120 degree credits, (2) earned at least a 2.5 grade point average for all calculable course work, (3) met all the requirements of the School of Social Work and University General Education Requirements.
-Students must have grades of C (2.0) or higher in all field education internships.
+Students must have grades of C (2.0) or higher in all field education placements.

 The School of Social Work is in the process of applying for accreditation to the Council on Social Work Education, the national accrediting body.
 The University of Connecticut, School of Social Work’s Master of Social Work program has been continuously accredited since 1949.
 CSWE accreditation is a multi-step process utilizing a benchmark framework that includes program self-studies, site visits, and Committee on Accreditation (COA) reviews.
 While this is a three-year process, initial accreditation covers those students who were admitted in the academic year in which the program was granted candidacy and they are considered to have graduated from a CSWE-accredited social work program.
 Following successful accreditation, a statement will appear on all transcripts of students who finish a bachelor’s in social work degree indicating completion of a Council on Social Work Education approved program.